SmItH197/SteamAuthentication/README.md

 ##Gambling Sites

 I nor Steam condone the use of this library for the purpose of gambling sites.
-Any sites that use this library for this purpose violates their API agreement will receive notices from Steam to cease operations.
+Any sites that use this library for this purpose violates their API agreement and will receive notices from Steam to cease operations.

 Read more here:
 http://store.steampowered.com/news/22883/

+By downloading this library you agree that you will not use it for any gambling or illegal activity.

 ##Download